 Our hair are made up of proteins and with daily wear and tear, our hair strands tend to lose its strength and get damaged.
 Applying heat or chemical treatments damage our hair more and weaken the strands.
 Heat and chemicals are not the only culprits in causing damage to our strands.
 On a daily basis our hair are exposed to pollution, sunlight, dirt and many other environmental causes that damage our hair.
 The damage caused by environmental causes might not be as severe as in case of heat or chemical treatment, but damage due to both reasons must be replenished by applying protein treatments on our hair.
+(No, I am not talking about the Salon protein treatments!)

 When we apply protein treatment to our hair, the strands soak up the proteins from the mask/treatments.
-The protein helps in strengthening the hair and helping in repairing the hair damage by filling up the damaged regions if the strands.
+The protein helps in strengthening the hair and helping in repairing the hair damage by filling up the damaged regions of the strands.
 It also reduced further damage and breakage of hair by providing strength.

 How often should a protein treatment be done?